MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-configs-portal.md

 3. Uninstall Service Manager 2012 R2.
 This step uninstalls the management server role from the computer.
 4. Upgrade the primary Management Server from Service Manager 2012 R2 to Service Manager 2016.
 5. Install the secondary Management Server 2016 role on new computer.
-6. Install the Service Manager 2016 version of the Self Service Portal (HTML5) on same computer as the secondary management server.
+6. Install the Service Manager 2016 version of the Self-Service Portal (HTML5) on same computer as the secondary management server.

 ## Upgrade from Silverlight installed on the secondary management server
 1. Uninstall Service Manager 2012 R2.
 This step uninstalls the management server role from the computer.
 2. Upgrade the primary Management Server from Service Manager 2012 R2 to Service Manager 2016.
 3. Install the secondary Management Server 2016 role on new computer.
-4. Install the Service Manager 2016 version of the Self Service Portal (HTML5) on same computer as the secondary management server.
+4. Install the Service Manager 2016 version of the Self-Service Portal (HTML5) on same computer as the secondary management server.

 ## Upgrade from HTML5 portal